 - You have to cooperate with the Liquidator while they are in office.

-- If wrongful trading identified, the directors face a disqualification order, therefore, preventing them serving as a director for up to potentially 15 years.
+- If wrongful trading is identified, the directors face a disqualification order, therefore preventing them from serving as a director for up to potentially 15 years.

 - Fraudulent trading may be subject to penalties, fines and a prison sentence.